-The FDA has requested safety data from chronic intermittent use of AM-101 by a minimum of 300 patients treated for six months and a minimum of 100 patients treated for one year, to support a new drug application filing for AM-101 in the treatment of acute peripheral tinnitus.
-We are seeking to address this request by offering all participants completing the TACTT2 and TACTT3 studies and continuing to meet certain criteria the option to roll over into an open label follow-on safety study (AMPACT1 and AMPACT2, respectively) and receive up to three treatment cycles with AM-101 over a period of up to nine months.
-Together with the three month TACTT study duration, this would cover up to 12 months of exposure.
-Since a higher than expected number of TACTT study participants has been willing and eligible for enrollment into the AMPACT studies so far, we reduced the number of available treatment cycles in AMPACT2 from three to one by way of a protocol amendment in the first quarter 2016 and are still confident of meeting the requested number of patients with chronic intermittent use data.
-However, we have no control over the actual number and over the number of treatment cycles that the AMPACT participants will choose.
-Hence the number of patients with safety data over six months and over 12 months may or may not reach the levels specified and requested by the FDA.
+The FDA has requested safety data from chronic intermittent use of Keyzilen[®] by a minimum of 300 patients treated for six months and a minimum of 100 patients treated for one year, to support a new drug application filing for Keyzilen[®] in the treatment of acute peripheral tinnitus.
+In order to address this request, we offered all participants completing the TACTT2 and TACTT3 clinical trials that met certain criteria the option to roll over into an open label follow-on safety study (AMPACT1 and AMPACT2, respectively) and receive up to three treatment cycles with Keyzilen[®] over a period of up to nine months.
+Together with the three-month TACTT trial duration, this would cover up to 12 months of exposure.
+Enrollment in AMPACT1 and AMPACT2 has been completed.
+Since a higher than expected number of TACTT trial participants was willing and eligible for enrollment into the AMPACT studies, we reduced the number of available treatment cycles in AMPACT2 from three to one by way of a protocol amendment in the first quarter 2016.
+We are confident of meeting the requested number of patients with chronic intermittent use data.
+However, we have no control over the actual number of treatment cycles that the AMPACT participants will have received as we remain blinded as to treatment allocation in TACTT3, AMPACT1 and AMPACT2.
+Hence, the number of patients with safety data over six months and over 12 months may or may not reach the levels specified and requested by the FDA.
 In case of insufficient numbers, this will become a review issue at the time of the NDA submission.
-Although we plan to apply for an indication of acute inner ear tinnitus, rather than chronic inner ear tinnitus, we cannot ensure that the FDA will be satisfied with the data supporting our NDA if we are not able to enroll sufficient numbers of patients in AMPACT2.
+Although we plan to apply for an indication of acute inner ear tinnitus, rather than chronic inner ear tinnitus, we cannot ensure that the FDA will be satisfied with the data supporting our NDA if we are not able to enroll sufficient numbers of patients in AMPACT1 and AMPACT2.